Find Trade Colleges

 Best Great Lakes Region Schools for Affordable Quality for a Bachelor's in Mechanic & Repair Technologies

-As a testament to the quality of education it offers, Ferris also is in the top 20% of our Best Mechanic & Repair Technologies Bachelor’s Degree Trade Schools in the Great Lakes Region ranking.
+Ferris also claimed a spot on our Best Mechanic & Repair Technologies Bachelor’s Degree Trade Schools in the Great Lakes Region list.
+It’s in the top 20% of all schools in this category.

 Read full report on Mechanic & Repair Technologies at Ferris State University

-Out of the 2 schools in the Great Lakes Region that were part of this year’s ranking, Western Michigan University landed the # 2 spot on the list.
-Located in the small city of Kalamazoo, WMU is a public school with a large student population.
+A rank of #2 on this year’s list means Western Michigan University is a great value for mechanic & repair technologies students working on their bachelor’s degree.
+Located in the city of Kalamazoo, WMU is a public school with a large student population.

 Explore the best mechanic & repair technologies colleges for a specific state in the Great Lakes region.